If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 Question words

-Spanish also uses clear question words such as:
+Spanish also uses question words like:

 - qué